Amos Yee offered bail after completion of preliminary investigations

 He appeared via videolink in the State Courts wearing a white shirt and sporting long hair.
 He was unrepresented.

-The prosecution, represented by Deputy Public Prosecutor Tay Jia En, said that the prosecution was not objecting to bail being offered under certain conditions.
+Deputy Public Prosecutor Tay Jia En said that the prosecution was not objecting to bail being offered under certain conditions.
 He noted that Yee had previously absconded following his 2015 and 2016 offences.

 He requested that Yee be contactable by an enlistment inspector at all times, although noting that Yee had no mobile phone.